Iconoclasta/PRTB/README.md

 # PIVXTipBot

-This is the official repository for /u/pivxtipbot more info about its use and integration will soon be added.
+This is the official repository for /u/pivxtipbot.
+More info about its use and integration will soon be added.

 [![Build Status](https://travis-ci.com/CameraLucida/PIVXRedditTipBot.svg?branch=master)](https://travis-ci.com/CameraLucida/PIVXRedditTipBot)